Special Educational Needs and Disability

 Parents can also contact the SENDCO if they are concerned about their child’s progress and arrange a meeting if appropriate.

-Those children with statements of special educational needs or Education, Health Care Plans (EHCP) will also have their child’s progress reviewed through a statutory annual review meeting every year.
+Those children with EHCP plans will also have their child’s progress reviewed through a statutory annual review meeting every year.
 During the meeting, plans are made and targets set to meet the needs of individuals for the next 12 months.
 This will also include discussions about transition to secondary schools during the year 5 annual reviews.

 What sort of extra support might my child have?